 \textbf{Step 2.} Consider the case $s<\gamma$.
-Since the case $s\geq\gamma$ was proved in Step 1, by mathematical induction, it is sufficient to show that if this lemma holds for $s=s_0+1$, then this also holds for $s=s_0$.
+By mathematical induction, it suffices to show that if this lemma holds for $s=s_0+1$, then it also holds for $s=s_0$.
+(Recall that the case $s\geq\gamma$ was proved in Step 1.)